 Montanus had been a priest in an Asiatic cult called Cybele.
-He claimed that he had the gift of prophecy, prophesying in an ecstatic state.
-Eusebius, a church historian born around A.D.
-260-270, wrote the following of Montanus: “In his lust for leadership, he became obsessed and would suddenly fall into frenzy and convulsions.
+He joined the church and claimed to have the gift of prophecy.
+Eusebius, a third-century church historian, wrote the following of Montanus: “In his lust for leadership, he became obsessed and would suddenly fall into frenzy and convulsions.
 He began to be ecstatic and speak and talk strangely, and prophesied contrary to that which was the custom from the beginning of the church.
 Those who heard him were convinced that he was possessed.
-They rebuked him and forbade him to speak, remembering the warning of the Lord Jesus to be watchful because false prophets would come” (Eusebius, Ecclesiastical History, 5.16.1).
-Montanus was joined by two women, Priscilla and Maximilla, who also claimed to have the gift of prophecy and also prophesied in an ecstatic state.
+They rebuked him and forbade him to speak, remembering the warning of the Lord Jesus to be watchful because false prophets would come” (Ecclesiastical History, 5.16.1).
+Montanus was joined by two women, Priscilla and Maximilla, who also prophesied in trance-like or ecstatic states.

 Montanus insisted that the Holy Spirit was speaking through him in his ecstatic utterances.
 In fact, he claimed to be the embodiment of the Spirit of Truth sent by Jesus in fulfillment of John 14:26.
 Followers of Montanism also claimed inspiration for themselves, saying that their words of revelation were as authoritative as anything in Scripture.
 Often, they could not even be understood.
 They were known for speaking in tongues, prattling, and chanting nonsense.